civiform/docs/docs/it-manual/sre-playbook/terraform-deploy-system.md

     * Terraform brings up resources in cloud (database, network, server, etc).
     * Asks confirmation few times before creating resources listing everything that will be created.
     * Safe to re-run script if it fails.
 There is known [issue](https://github.com/cn-terraform/terraform-aws-logs-s3-bucket/issues/6) where `bin/setup` fails on the first run.
     * The configuration values in `civiform_config.sh` represent the desired state of your CiviForm deployment.
 The `bin/setup` and `bin/deploy` commands work to make your cloud environment match the desired state.
 If a command fails, your cloud environment may not match the desired state.
 These commands are safe to retry if they fail.
 If a command is persistently failing, you can work with our oncall to resolve the issue.
-Our oncall [responds to new issues in the civiform issue tracker](../../governance-and-management/project-management/on-call-guide#on-call-responsibilities).
+Our oncall [responds to new issues in the CiviForm issue tracker](../../governance-and-management/project-management/on-call-guide#on-call-responsibilities).
 ## Deploy

 1. Find the version that you want to deploy on [Github](https://github.com/civiform/civiform/releases).